abbottjord94/pioneer/README.md

 hand at piracy, make your fortune trading between systems, or do missions for the various factions fighting for power, freedom or self-determination.

+This fork isn't really meant to contribute to the main project at this point; rather my intention is to break this game down, and perhaps remake it in my own image to some extent.
+If I implement any cool features though, I'm always happy to share them.

 For more information, see:
   http://pioneerspacesim.net/